 Prof. Gabriel Eckstein's Biography

-Professor of Law, Texas Wesleyan School of Law
+Professor of Law, Texas A&M University School of Law

 Director, International Water Law Project

 Of Counsel, Sullivan & Worcester

 J.D., American University, 1995

 Gabriel Eckstein is a professor of law at Texas A&M University School of Law, in Fort Worth, TX, where he is a Member of the Texas A&M University Water Management and Hydrological Science Graduate Faculty.
 Professor Eckstein specializes in water and environmental law and policy at both the US and international levels.
 He has served as an expert advisor and consultant on US and international environmental and water issues to various organizations and programs, including the Geneva Initiative, the U.N.
 Educational, Scientific, and Cultural Organization’s International Hydrological Programme (UNESCO-IHP), the U.N.
 International Law Commission (UNILC), the United Nations Environment Programme (UNEP), the U.N.
 Food and Agriculture Organization (UNFAO), the US Agency for International Development (USAID), World Commission on Dams, Organization of American States (OAS), the UNESCO/OAS ISARM Americas Programme, and various local water entities in the United States.

 Prior to joining Texas Wesleyan University, Professor Eckstein held the George W. McCleskey Chair in Water Law at Texas Tech University where he also directed the Texas Tech University Center for Water Law & Policy.
 Before that, he served as Senior Counsel for CropLife America, an agrichemical trade association trade association, working on environmental regulation and legislative matters, and as a litigator in private practice working on environmental, toxic tort, and asbestos cases.